idbeja6/alsoa-api-documentation/readme.md

 alsoa is a (S2S) Server-To-Server conversion tracking API for desktop, web and mobile.
 We transact data as a conduit from event origionator to ad-channels while encapsulating functional requirements, and simplifying event S2S payloads.

-Passing our API as dense of an object as possible allows for conversion tracking with higher match rates across one, or multiple ad channels (S2S) Server-To-Server.
-Data and events routing's are based on the retention and inclusion of ad CLID's (click-id’s).
+Passing our API as dense of an object allows for conversion tracking with higher match rates across one, or multiple ad channels (S2S) Server-To-Server.
+Data and events routing's are based on the retention of ad CLID's (click-id’s).

 # Ad Channel Support
 - [Meta](facebook.md)